originalname51/adventure_game/README.md

 5. Type "make"

 6. Run program.
 It will say "Hello World."
+Congrats.